 Many museums in St Petersburg Russia are worthy of your time and affordable.
 Some are very popular internationally and feature on tourist itineraries, while others are not so well-known but can still provide valuable insights into the history and culture of Russia.

-Open all year round, each museum in St. Petersburg displays a unique and varied collection of objects which reflect the history as well as the cultural and political situation of the city in the past.
+Open all year round, each museum in Sain Petersburg displays a unique and varied collection of objects which reflect the history as well as the cultural and political situation of the city, and the whole country, in the past.

 From the fabulous art galleries, cultural and historical museums, to science and technology museums, many of these attractions will intrigue you and possibly make you shake your head, while others will just amaze you.
-Nevertheless, each of these interesting sites can surely immerse you in the fascinating and stormy history of this beautiful Russian city.
+Nevertheless, each of these interesting sites can surely immerse you in the fascinating and stormy history of Russia.

 And if this isn't enough,